-What’s the Difference Between Zero, First, Second, and Third-Party Data?
+The Difference Between Zero, First, Second and Third-Party Data

-Since we launched our suite of Privacy Solutions, it has generated a lot of interest and educational requests regarding the difference between zero, first, second, and third-party data.
-So I thought I would take this opportunity to share the differences, as well as my perspective of the future of the industry.
+Since we launched our suite of privacy solutions, it has generated a lot of interest and educational requests regarding the difference between first, second, and third-party data—as well as zero-party data.
+We thought we would take this opportunity to share the differences, as well as our perspective on the future of the industry.

 If you’re working in marketing and you’re worth your salt, you won’t be surprised when I say that there are seismic changes happening related to data collection.

 With everything going on in the market (third-party identifier deprecation, regulations like GDPR, etc.), companies have to rethink how they approach consumer data.
 You can no longer just “set it and forget it” when it comes to marketing decisions and spend.